 php artisan migrate

 If you can migrate it correctly then, all of your configurations are working correctly, and you have installed Laravel successfully on Docker.

 If you get any error, please verify your mysql server, database name, username, and password.

 So, we have successfully installed Laravel on Docker.
 So our How To Setup Laravel In Docker Container Tutorial is over.
-Thanks for taking.
-Hope you like it.
+Thanks for taking it.
+I hope you like it.
 Comments are always welcome.